Our Plan for Reopening

 Let’s worship in the park!

-Sunday, July 26, we’ll be worshiping together OUTSIDE at the 9 am service.
+We’re meeting for worship outside for the 9 am service.
 We’ll also be live online at 9 am, and we’ll replay that service online at 10:45.

 You’ll need to reserve your space for the outside service here.